Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Step one, every month, was normalizing all of that into a single view.
 We could not afford a six-figure enterprise vulnerability platform for each client.
 So we did it by hand: export from each scanner, map to a common severity, deduplicate, and produce one unified findings list.
 For each environment.
 Every month.

 Then the reconciliation.
 Compare this month’s results against last month.
 Which findings are new?
 Which ones were remediated?
 Which ones were closed last month but reappeared?
 This reconciliation is where most programs break.
-If you cannot reliably determine new versus remediated versus reopened, your POA&M data drifts.
+If you cannot reliably determine new versus remediated versus reopened, your tracking data drifts.
 Closed items reopen without anyone noticing.
 New items are mixed in with items that have been there for six months.
-The POA&M stops reflecting reality.
+The report stops reflecting reality.

 The manual process consumed days every month per environment.
 Across 15+ environments, it consumed weeks.
 The error rate was constant.
 Inconsistencies between the POA&M, the scan report, and the deviation tracker were the norm, not the exception.
 The root cause was always the same: the finding, the POA&M entry, the change ticket, and the deviation all lived in different places.
 The data existed.
 The relationships did not.